 The intuition for this result is similar to the intuition provided in the previous section.
 Without pyramiding, j_M has no collateral value.
 However, the asset X is allowed to issue CDS_M , which gives X higher collateral value relative to j_M .
 This results in a negative basis on the risky debt.
 In the pyramiding economy, $Basis_M = 0$ implies that $Basis_Y > 0$ since Y always has one more level of collateralization than j_M .
 Allowing j_M to serve as collateral implicitly raises the collateral value of Y, and causes $Basis_Y > 0$.
 The basis on the most upstream collateral is greater than the basis on downstream contracts.
-The basis on the risky contract j_M is always lower than the basis on the underlying risky asset Y. In other words, the basis on the most upstream collateral (the risky asset Y) is greater than the basis on downstream contracts (the risky debt j_M).
 This occurs because the risky asset Y can always back at least one more level of debt contracts than the risky debt can back, and so the debt has a lower collateral value.